AmariahAK/wisdom-drop/README.md

 > "The only way to make sense out of change is to plunge into it, move with it, and join the dance"
 > --Alan Watts

-# Creativity & Inspiration Wisdom of the Day (may 16 2026)
+# Creativity & Inspiration Wisdom of the Day (May 16 2026)
 > "The chief enemy of creativity is 'good' sense"
 > -- Pablo Picasso